 On behalf of the faculty, staff and students of the Center for Survey Research at the University of Texas–Pan American (UTPA), I welcome you to our website.

-The Center for Survey Research at the University of Texas – Pan American was created by a former Dean, James Lamar, in 1998, with help from Dr. Jerry Polinard and Dr. Robert Wrinkle.
-Since its inception, the Center has completed a number of studies that have been used in scholarly research journals such as Political Research Quarterly, Social Science Quarterly, and the State and Local Government Review.
+The Center for Survey Research (CSR) was founded in 1998 and is home to many researchers, graduate and undergraduate students and staff.
+The CSR at the University of Texas – Pan American was created by a former Dean, James Lamar, in 1998, with help from Dr. Jerry Polinard and Dr. Robert Wrinkle and has a long history of excellence in social science research.
+Since its inception, the Center has completed a number of studies that have been used in scholarly research journals such as Politics, Identities & Groups, Political Research Quarterly, Social Science Quarterly, and the State and Local Government Review.

 The Center provides a wide variety of research and consultation services to academic, public, private, and non-profit organizations, as well as individuals.
 Full-time, bi-lingual trained staff is prepared to develop and administer surveys for a wide range of needs, including, but not limited to, public polling, market research, academic assessments, academic research and the like.
 Large or small project proposals are welcomed.
 The Center is prepared to conduct surveys and interviews in both English and Spanish.
 We assist not only in the design and administration of surveys, but also help clients to decide what questions they would like to ask and in framing those questions so that they will provide clear and effective answers.